volodya-lombrozo/newsman/docs/do-you-trust-me.md

 And it works like a charm.
 Hoevewer I all the time have different formating style.
 Which is OK in my case, though looks a bit strange, sine each week I have differently formatted reports.
 Maybe I need to provide an example?

+// Later, of course, I added labels for the issues which I will solve soon.
+So the label name is "soon".
+By doing this I solved the problem with issues which I won't and will solve.
+Moreover, I started labeling those issues which I will solve soon.

+// formatted them with AI tool

 ## Let's spend more moneny?